 The main impact of cloud computing is the vast amounts of electricity required to power the servers and keep them cool.
 In 2012, the IT sector consumed more electricity than the entirety of Russia and just under half the total consumption of the US.
 Demand for cloud computing will only continue to grow; an IDC Study claims that by 2025, worldwide annual data traffic will increase by 60% to 175 Zettabytes (175 trillion Gigabytes), with cloud computing applications driving the majority of this growth.

-Positives of Cloud Computing
+Environmental Benefits of Cloud Computing

 Cloud computing is more efficient and resilient than local computing capacity for individuals and firms, and also offers geographic redundancy, making data loss unlikely even in the event of a natural disaster.
 A 2013 research paper, funded by Google, revealed that by moving commonly used software applications to the cloud, energy usage would decrease by 87%.
 Furthermore, cloud computing is a major enabler of both home and remote working, reducing the need for commuting and therefore decreasing emissions.